Hamid Moghadam: Prologis

 In 2011 Moghadam arranged the combination between AMB and ProLogis to create Prologis, the largest logistics real estate company in the world.
-With a market cap of approximately $24 billion and corporate headquarters remaining in California, the new Prologis had around $46 billion in assets under management (AUM) and clients such as DHL, Home Depot Inc., Unilever, and FedEx.
+With a market cap of approximately $24 billion and corporate headquarters remaining in California, the new Prologis had around $46 billion in assets under management (AUM) and clients such as DHL, Home Depot, Unilever, and FedEx.
 ProLogis CEO Walter Rakowich and Moghadam were appointed as the new company's co-CEOs, with Moghadam becoming the sole CEO at the start of 2013.
 He oversaw IPOs in Japan in 2013 and Mexico in 2014.

 Prologis continues to operate as a publicly traded real estate investment trust (REIT) on the S&P 100, operating logistics and distribution facilities for customers in various industries in the Americas, Europe, and Asia.
 In 2018 he oversaw its acquisition of DCT Industrial Trust for $8.4 billion, and in 2020, acquisitions of Liberty Property Trust for $13 billion and Industrial Property Trust for $4 billion, then Duke Realty in 2022 for $23 billion.
 The company's platform totals 1.2 billion square feet that is owned, managed or under development in 19 countries, with about $196 billion in assets under management.
 Moghadam frequently appears on major television networks to talk about the real estate industry, including CNBC, Bloomberg TV, and Fox Business Network, as a real estate industry expert.

 In 2023, Moghadam's total compensation from Prologis was $50.9 million, representing a CEO-to-median worker pay ratio of 400-to-1 for that year.